kgrantsasson/kgrantsasson.github.io/qgisModel.md

 In the class tutorial, we focused on Chicago and compared the distance and direction from the CBD to median gross rents in the city.
 Later, we downloaded our own data of a different geographic location and performed the same analysis to generate a scatterplot and polarplot of the same metrics at our new location.
 I choose to focus on my hometown of Boston, MA.
 I succeeded in using the model to generate distance and direction data but when I went to plot my distance results I found that distance was being measured in degrees.
 I am working on understanding how that happened and fixing that error.

 For the purposes of this assignment I chose to upload the scatter and polar plots for the chicago data.
+Below are three metrics: Distance from the CBD, Direction from the CBD, and Median Gross Rent by census tract.

+[Distance from CBD](distance

 [Model](distance_from_point.model_9_12.model3)